-Responsiveness: The Jones Street physical distancing lanes were implemented in three months, one-tenth of the time that it took to outreach and implement a similar project on adjacent Taylor Street. the at-risk community.
+Responsiveness: The Jones Street physical distancing lanes were implemented in three months, one-tenth of the time that it took to outreach and implement a similar project on adjacent Taylor Street.

+Equity: 100% of the Tenderloin programs and projects are in the Tenderloin Community of Concern and directly serve the at-risk community.

 Streets for people: Efforts in the Tenderloin resulted in over two miles of calm streets for walking, biking, playing, eating, and safe sleeping.

-TENDERLOIN STREETS Equity: 100% of the Tenderloin programs and projects are in the Tenderloin Community of Concern and directly serve RECREATIONAL STREETS Responsiveness: Approximately 10 miles of Recreational Streets were established within the first three months of stay at home order.
+Responsiveness: Approximately 10 miles of Recreational Streets were established within the first three months of stay at home order.

 Equity: Recreational Streets are located across five Supervisor Districts and are directly adjacent or within major city parks and destinations.

 Streets for people: Recreational Streets are serving over 30,000 users on a typical weekend.